speeduino/wiki.js/configuration/Engine_Constants.md

 -   **Number of injectors:** Usually the same as number of cylinders (For port injection)
 -   **Engine Type:** Whether the crank angle between firings is the same for all cylinders.
 If using an Odd fire engine (Eg Some V-Twins and Buick V6s), the angle for each output channel must be specific.
 -   **Injector Layout:** Specifies how the injectors are wired in
-    -   **Paired:** 2 injectors are wires to each channel.
+    -   **Paired:** 2 injectors are wired to each channel.
 The number of channels used is therefore equal to half the number of cylinders.
     -   **Semi-Sequential:** Semi-sequential: Same as paired except that injector channels are mirrored (1&4, 2&3) meaning the number of outputs used are equal to the number of cylinders.
 Only valid for 4 cylinders or less.
     -   **Sequential**: 1 injector per output and outputs used equals the number of cylinders.
 Injection is timed over full cycle.
 Only available for engines with 4 or fewer cylinders.
 -   **Board Layout:** Specifies the input/output pin layout based on which Speeduino board you're using.
 For specific details of these pin mappings, see the utils.ino file